gbengataylor/boat-demo/deploy/gbenga_notes.md

-04 doesn't kick off build after applying may need oc start-build s2i-ubi8-py38-opengl
+04 doesn't kick off build after applying but 03 does...is it because it is s2i from source vs docker strategy may need oc start-build s2i-ubi8-py38-opengl

 05-